Leucocoprinus brebissonii: Distribution and habitat

 Leucocoprinus brebissonii is found in Europe and North America from summer to fall, where it grows in the soil in woods with deciduous trees.

 In 1874 Godey documented Lepiota brebissoni growing in the Cerisy Forest of the Calvados region of France during the summer.
 He noted that it was solitary and rare.

 Edibility

-Leucocoprinus brebissonii is suspected to be poisonous.
+Unknown, but suspected to be poisonous.

 Similar species

 The species resembles Lepiota atrodisca; the authors of one field guide speculate that L. brebissonii may have been mistakenly identified as this species, explaining why it was previously overlooked in North America.